 The XO-1

-- XO-1 4WD with a motor brushless, a stability management system Traxxas (TSM) and a radio control with telemetry and bluetooth (speed of 160 km/h in less than 5 seconds)
+- XO-1 4-wheel drive with a brushless motor, a Traxxas (TSM) and radio control with telemetry and bluetooth (speed of 160 km/h in less than 5 seconds)

-Short-course Traxxas vehicles are a hybrid between On-road cars and off-road vehicles.
-They have fairly high ground clearance and can be driven on roads or on slightly bumpy dirt tracks.
+Short-course Traxxas vehicles are hybrids between On-road cars and off-road vehicle.
+They have fairly high ground clearance and can handle On-road or slightly bumpy dirt trails.

 The Ford F-150